Giant Cuttlefish are weird AF, but also pretty awesome.

 The cuttlefish come in quite close so you probably only need to be in a few metres of water to see them which is good because it makes it all pretty easy and greatly reduces the chances of you being eaten by a shark.

 Unlike sharks, cuttlefish aren’t dangerous.
-Be nice to them and leave them the fuck alone, and they’ll be pretty chill and you’ll be able to get close enough to see how super cool they are.
+Be nice to them and leave them alone, and they’ll be pretty chill and you’ll be able to get close enough to see how super cool they are.
 Hopefully not close enough for one of them to try and mate with you and if they do, make sure your mouth is closed because, well, see useless info below.

 If you can’t be arsed doing it on your own, heaps of places do tours there now.
 Ask the Whyalla Dive Shop or try Pure SA, Experiencing Marine Sanctuaries or use the Google machine.
 We usually just rock up and do our own thing so you can 100% do it without going on a tour.